-9.3 Role of Personal Tutor
+9.3 Role of Skills Coach

-At the beginning of your programme, you will be allocated a personal tutor to act as your adviser throughout your studies; the personal tutor is responsible for facilitating a student's overall development.
-S/he will meet you at least once in each semester to see how you're getting on and to encourage your academic development.
-Meetings may be face-to-face, by telephone or over the internet and your personal tutor will keep a record of what is discussed.
-The personal tutor is the official first point of contact for any student.
-Personal tutors should:
+At the beginning of your programme, you will be allocated a skills coach to act as your adviser throughout your studies; the skills coach is responsible for facilitating a student's overall development.
+She/he will meet you on quarterly basis to see how you're getting on and to encourage your academic development.
+Meetings may be face-to-face or over the internet and your skills coach will keep a record of what is discussed.

-- Arrange a minimum of 3 formal meetings with their tutees, of which 2 must be one-to-one, with further opportunities for them to drop in - Take an interest in all their tutees and their activities; - Be well informed on their academic progress; - Agree a timetable for seeing each of their tutees on a regular basis; - Set aside times when their tutees can consult them;

-- Provide clear directions for appropriate points of contact in an emergency; - Ensure that students know the contingency arrangements when personal tutors are absent from College for any length of time.
+- Arrange a minimum of 3 formal meetings with their tutees, of which 2 must be one-to-one, with further opportunities for them to drop in - Take an interest in all their tutees and their activities; - Be well informed on their academic and workplace progress; - Agree a timetable for seeing each of their tutees on a regular basis; - Set aside times when their tutees can consult them; - Provide clear directions for appropriate points of contact in an emergency; - Ensure that students know the contingency arrangements when skills coaches are absent from College for any length of time.